Skip to content

 model = "openai/klusterai/Meta-Llama-3.3-70B-Instruct-Turbo"

-5. Call the LiteLLM completion function - Finally, invoke the completion function to send your request:
+5. Call the LiteLLM completion function - finally, invoke the completion function to send your request:

 response = completion(